-Label Description RADIUS accounting server packet counter.
-There are five receive and four transmit counters.
-Direction Name RFC4578 Name Description Rx Responses radiusAccElentExtResponses The number of RADIUS packets (valid or invalid) received from the server. received from the server.
-The number of malformed RADIUS packets received from the server.
-Malformed packets include packets radiusAccElientExtMalformedResponses with an invalid length.
-Bad activethicators or or unknown types are not included as malformed access responses.
-Rx Bad radiusAcctClientExtBadAuthenticators The number of RADDUS packets containing invalid authenticators received from the server.
-Rx Unknown Types radiusAccClientExtUnknownTypes The number of RADRUS packets of unknown types that were received from the server on the accounting port.
-Packet Counters Rx Packets Dropped radiusAccClientExtPacketsDropped to the server on the accounting port and dropped for some other reason. oounters Tx Requests radiusAcoClentExtRequests The number of RADRUS packets sunt to the server.
+Label Descri otion RADIU S accounti ng server packet cour nter.
+There are five receive and d four transmit counters.
+Direction Name RFC4670 Name Description Rx Responses radiusAccClientExtResponses The number of RADIUS packets (valid or invalid) received from the server.
+Rx Malformed Responses radiusAccClientExtMalformedResponses The number of malformed RADIUS packets received from the server.
+Malformed packets include packets with an invalid length.
+Bad authenticators or or unknown types are not included as malformed access responses.
+Rx Bad Authenticators radiusAcctClientExtBadAuthenticators The number of RADIUS packets containing invalid authenticators received from the server.
+Rx Unknown Types radiusAccClientExtUnknownTypes The number of RADIUS packets of unknown types that were received from the server on the accounting port.
+Packet Counters Rx Packets Dropped radiusAccClientExtPacketsDropped The number of RADIUS packets that were received from the server on the accounting port and dropped for some other reason.
+Gountoio Tx Requests radiusAccClientExtRequests The number of RADIUS packets sent to the server.
 This does not include retransmissions.
-Tx Retransmissions radiusAccClientExtRetransmissione The number of RADBUS packets retransmitted to the RADBUS accounting server.
-Tx Pending radiusAccClertEstPendingRequests The number of RADRUS packets destined for the server that have not yet timed out or received a response.
-The number of received a response.
-Tx Timeouts radiusAccClientExTimeouts The number of accounting timeouts to the server.
-After a timeout, the dient may retry to the same server. send to a different server, or you cup.
-A retry to the same server is counted as a timeout.
-A send to a different server is counted as a timeout.
-Other Info This section contains information about the state of the server and the latest Name Description Shows the state of the server.
-It takes one of the following values: Databiled: The selected server is desclided.
-It is the server is enabled, but IP communication is not yet up and numing, and the PADRUS module is ready to accept accounting attempts.
-Dead of reply within the configured timeout.
-The server has temporarily been disabled, but will get re-enabled when more server is enabled.
-Rought Trip redusAccClentEntRoundTingTime Time Request that matched it from the RADIUS account audicates that there hasn't been round-trip communication with the server has addicates that there hasn't been round-trip communication with the server rest.
+Tx Retransmissions radiusAccClientExtRetransmissions The number of RADIUS packets retransmitted to the RADIUS accounting server.
+Tx Pending Requests radiusAccClientExtPendingRequests The number of RADIUS packets destined for the server that have not yet timed out or received a response.
+This variable is incremented when a Request is sent and decremented due to receipt of a Response, timeout, or retransmission.
+Tx Timeouts radiusAccClientExtTimeouts The number of accounting timeouts to the server.
+After a timeout, the client may retry to the same server, send to a different server, or give up.
+A retry to the same server is counted as a retransmit as well as a timeout.
+A send to a different server is counted as a Request as well as a timeout.
+Other Info Name State - ction conta Shows the state of the ser Disabled: The selected s Not Ready: The server is running.
+Ready: The server is enalt RADIUS module is ready to Dead (X seconds Left): did not reply within the cor disabled, but will get re-en seconds left before this oct reachable when more than The time interval (measure and the Request that matc the state of the server and the Description ver.
+It takes one of the following values: erver is disabled. enabled, but IP communication is not yet up and bled, IP communication is up and running, and the accept accounting attempts.
+Accounting attempts were made to this server, but it figured timeout.
+The server has temporarily been abled when the dead-time expires.
+The number of turns is displayed in parentheses.
+This state is only latest